 - 1 cup packed brown sugar

-- Preheat oven to 350°F. Grease a 9x13 baking pan (or extra large cast iron skillet) set aside.
+- Preheat oven to 350°F. Grease a 9×13 baking pan (or extra large cast iron skillet) set aside.

-- Sprinkle cinnamon (about 1 tablespoon) on top of all of the apples.
-Then roll one apple slice inside of each crescent roll piece.
+- Slice apples into 8 even slices (16 slices total).
+Sprinkle 1 tablespoon cinnamon on top of all of the apples.
+Then roll one apple slice inside of each crescent roll triangle.

-- Then in a small pot bring the butter, 1 tablespoon cinnamon, granulated sugar, brown sugar and 1/4 cup of the reserved rum to a boil.
+- In a small pot, bring the butter, remaining 1 tablespoon cinnamon, granulated sugar, brown sugar and 3/4 cup apple cider to a boil.
 Once boiling, evenly pour over the crescent rolls.

-- Finally pour the apple cider around just the edges of the pan.
+- Pour the lemon-lime soda (or rum) just around the edges of the baking pan.

 - Bake for 40 to 45 minutes, until bubbling and the dumplings are browned on top.
 Serve hot with vanilla ice cream and a hearty drizzle of the extra sauce from the dumpling pan on top.